harshchhabra37/harshchhabra37/README.md

   <b>⚫ ML Study Jam Facilitator</b>

  > As ML is the most emerging technology at this time.
 And many students want to learn this technology so we have conducted an ML Bootcamp for them.
-<br>Under which they are able to learn about ML and how to use Kaggle for learning and giving competitions.
+<br>Under which they are able to learn about ML and how to use Kaggle for learning and giving competitions.<br>
   <a href="https://www.youtube.com/playlist?list=PLAEKaEzAsglWSukXByglixUZFcRJHUcoB">[YT Playlist Link]</a>

   <b>⚫ Flutter Festival Facilitator</b>